 - 3-4 LG eggs

 - 3 ripe bananas, mashed

 - 3 cups whole wheat flour

-- 3-6 cups cooking oats, depending on texture
+- 3-6 cups cooking oats, depending on the texture

-Mix together by hand eggs, oil, honey, molasses, milk and bananas.
+Mix by hand eggs, oil, honey, molasses, milk, and bananas.
 Add flour and oats, mix until it has the consistency of cake mix.
 Spread the batter in a greased 10×15 pan.
 Let the dogs like the bowl and spoon.
-Bake 1 hour @325, turn oven off and let treats sit until oven cools.
-Cut into desired shape with knife or pizza cutter.
-Cover and refrigerate or freeze if they won’t be used with in a week to 10 days.
+Bake 1 hour @325, turn the oven off, and let treats sit until the oven cools.
+Cut into the desired shape with a knife or pizza cutter.
+Cover and refrigerate or freeze if they won’t be used within a week to 10 days.

 - 1/2 cup unsweetened applesauce

 - 1/2 cup peanut butter